Last editedApr 20233 min read

 Fixed recurring payments – these are payments which involve the customer being charged the exact same amount each time the payment leaves their account.
 A subscription to a service which delivers shaving equipment every month, for example, would be one which involves a fixed recurring payment.

 Variable recurring payments – these are payments which can alter each time they are taken on the basis of the amount of the product or service which the customer has actually purchased.
-Recurring payments which are taken for the use of utilities such as electricity or water on a monthly basis are examples of the kind which are likely to be variable recurring payments.
+Recurring payments for utilities such as electricity or water on a monthly basis are one example that is well suited to being made via variable recurring payments.

 What are the benefits of recurring payments?

-In addition, recurring payments ensure a prompt and reliable inflow of capital, helping to produce a healthier cash flow and lowering your collection costs.
-This puts your business in a better economic position and reduces the amount of guesswork required in your financial planning, as you’ll know how much revenue you have coming in with a high level of certainty.
+Recurring payments ensure a prompt and reliable inflow of capital, helping to produce a healthier cash flow and lowering your collection costs.
+This puts your business in a better economic position and reduces the amount of guesswork required in your financial planning, as you know with a high level of certainty how much revenue you have coming in.

-Recurring payments also strengthen your relationship with your customers by making it much easier for them to do business with your company.
-If they’re satisfied with your product/service and they don’t need to spend any time on making payments, your customers will be much more likely to stick around for the long haul.
+Recurring payments have excellent business benefits, while also strengthening your relationship with your customers by making it much easier for them to do business with your company.
+If they’re satisfied with your product and they don’t need to spend any time on making payments, your customers will be much more likely to stick around for the long haul.

 Are there any drawbacks associated with recurring payments?

 Given that payment is made automatically with recurring payment processing, any erroneous bills can be a little more difficult to deal with.
 Rather than re-sending the bill, you’ll need to arrange a refund, which is likely to be more time-consuming.
 You may also need to prorate the bill, which, again, can be a lengthy and complex task.
 However, choosing the right recurring payment system can alleviate many of these potential downsides.